flwidmer/ultimate-profile-builder/readme.txt

 * Users list can be displayed on any page in grid or list view by administrator.
 * Lists can be configures to show either all roles or single role type.
 For example a page can show either all the Authors or all the Publishers or both together.
 * Administrator can define number of rows and columns in grid view.
-* Administrato can define maximum number of profiles on a single profile list page in list view.
+* Administrator can define maximum number of profiles on a single profile list page in list view.
 * User lists will show avatar, name, intro and number of posts.
 * Site visitor can search profiles
-* Site vistor can change profile list view.
+* Site visitor can change profile list view.
 This is done using JQery animation
 * Profile list uses AJAX pagination
 * Made in HTML5 and CSS3: Offers cross-compatibilty across all themes.
-* RESPONSIVE Layout: Offers cross compatibilty across mobile devices.
+* RESPONSIVE Layout: Offers cross compatibility across mobile devices.
 * Light, Clean and Professional Default Theme.
 Fits any site easily.

 **Short Codes**

 * **[UPB_auth]** - for a log-in form.
 * **[UPB_account]** for default registration form OR **[UPB_account role="Subscriber"]** - to add a registration form specific to a user role or group.
-You can replace "Subscriber" with any other role or group being used on your website. **[UPB_profile]** - to grant users a front-end acces to their personal informatio (requires user to be logged in).
+You can replace "Subscriber" with any other role or group being used on your website. **[UPB_profile]** - to grant users a front-end access to their personal information (requires user to be logged in).
 * **[UPB_profile_list]** - to view a list of all users on the site OR **[UPB_profile_list role="Subscriber"]** for showing user list for a specific role or a group of users.
 Replace "Subscriber" with group name.